-Depending on whether you added websites before or websites have been predefined by the administrator, a popup menu or a dialog window opens.
+Depending on whether you added custom websites before or websites have been predefined by the administrator, a popup menu or a dialog window opens.
 In the former case all available websites are listed in the menu:

 Confirm this dialog with OK to open the website.

 Using the file transfer feature you can easily transfer files to all students and optionally open the transferred files afterwards.
 First click the File transfer button to open a file dialog which allows you to select the files to transfer: